Call signaling messages may be passed in two ways:

 call signaling messages are passed directly between the endpoints.

 The second method is Gatekeeper Routed Call Signaling.
-With this method,
+With this second method,

 the call signaling messages are routed through the gatekeeper.

-When Gatekeeper Routed call signaling is used, there are three different options for routing
+When Gatekeeper Routed Call Signaling is used, there are three different options for routing

-of the H.245 control channel and media channels.
+the H.245 channel and media channels.

 This section defines the gatekeeper routed mode options (case I & II).